 You may not be Irish, but you don’t need to be to enjoy the St. Patrick’s Day parades around Connecticut this weekend.
-This is your guide to the two biggest St. Patrick’s Day Parades in CT.
+This is your guide to the biggest and most exciting St. Patrick’s Day Parades in CT.

 Hartford St. Patrick’s Day Parade